apache/trafficserver/doc/developer-guide/internal-libraries/buffer-writer.en.rst

       Return the number of valid (written) bytes in the buffer.

-   .. function:: string_view view() const
+   .. function:: std::string_view view() const

-      Return a :class:`string_view` that covers the valid data in the buffer.
+      Return a :code:`std::string_view` that covers the valid data in the buffer.

    .. function:: size_t remaining() const